Friends of the Wild Flower Garden

 1978 - Funds for Small Study Grants to Students, Log Splitter, Two captains chairs for the Shelter

-1975 - Funds to rehabilitate the old Front Gate to the Garden, add new steps from the parking lot and a handrail along the steps.
+1975 - Funds to rehabilitate the old Front Gate to the Garden replacing it with an iron gate, add new steps from the parking lot and a handrail along the steps.
 Replacement for the stolen tape deck.

 1974 - Funds to install lighting for the Martha Crone Shelter display cases, new fireplace doors and a chain saw.

 1973 - Funding for the construction of the Garden Restroom near the front gate.

 1972 - Funds for the purchase of a garden tractor.